ArminJo/PlayRtttl/README.md

  - Sample melodies.
  - Random play of melodies from array.
  - Supports inverted tone pin logic i.e. tone pin is HIGH at playing a pause.
  - Accepts even invalid specified RTTTL files found in the wild.
+ - Suports RTX format.
+ - Tone style (relation of tone output to note lenght) and loop count can be set for a melody.

 Youtube video of the RandomMelody example in action